-&lt;sup>2 In some countries, administrative registers only capture businesses after they have already been active for some time, usually because businesses need to exceed some threshold before registration, this being the reason why so many small and micro enterprises are often excluded from business registers.
+1 In some countries, administrative registers only capture businesses after they have already been active for some time, usually because businesses need to exceed some threshold before registration, this being the reason why so many small and micro enterprises are often excluded from business registers.
 The existence of thresholds in business registers is perhaps the most important factor for the existence of differences in business demography statistics.
-In the EU member states, there is already a considerable degree of harmonisation, following the adoption of a business registers regulation in 1993, which has brought
+In the EU member states, there is already a considerable degree of harmonisation, following the adoption of a business registers regulation in 1993, which has brought countries much closer together (Eurostat/OECD, 2007).
+For EU Member States, recent regulations concerning Business Registers have brought countries even closer (Eurostat/OECD, 2007).

-At the international level, various information sources on business creation co-exist, which include statistical agencies, tax and labour agencies, chambers of commerce and private vendors.
-Even within public entities, there is great heterogeneity in terms of inter alia, prevailing regulations, methodologies and implementation of digital administration procedures (Klapper et al., 2008).
-Databases that allow international comparisons are still being developed and suffer from various compilation and methodology problems, thus requiring further harmonisation (Ahmad, 2006), with international rankings providing fragile meaningful guidance to policy makers (Kukoc, 2008).
+international comparisons are still being developed and suffer from various compilation and methodology problems, thus requiring further harmonisation (Ahmad, 2006), with international rankings providing fragile meaningful guidance to policy makers (Kukoc, 2008).

-Even at a national level, comparability between different datasets on entrepreneurship can be a complex exercise. due to various factors such as different sources for data compilation (surveys, administrative data collected from a group of external entities which have not had a stable universe for compilation over a given time horizon), different methodologies for compiling the data, limitations regarding data on firm closures, the choice of different sections of the NACE classification of companies for identifying target populations, the lack of continuity in the inclusion of sole proprietors throughout time into the enterprise population, and the incorporation of the selfemployed into the population of the sole proprietors, thus making them undistinguishable.
+Even at a national level, comparability between different datasets on entrepreneurship can be a complex exercise, due to various factors such as different sources for data compilation (surveys, administrative data collected from a group of external entities which have not had a stable universe for compilation over a given time horizon), different methodologies for compiling the data, limitations regarding data on firm closures, the choice of different sections of the NACE classification of companies for identifying target populations, the lack of continuity in the inclusion of sole proprietors throughout time into the enterprise population, and the incorporation of the self-employed into the population of the sole proprietors, thus making them undistinguishable.
 Often, a combination of the above mentioned factors, hinders comparability and culminates in business demography series breaks.